-Notice that the 'A' is in the upper left corner as it is on chart $\mathcal{H}1$ .
+Notice that the 'A' is in the upper left corner as it is on chan

-The 2nd thing that you probably noticed is that some of the smaller boxes are divided into 8 sections.
-This is because it takes 8 RAM locations to control the same sized area as one controls in the text mode.
-There is another major difference, in that the RAM locations themselves are different.
+The 2nd thing that you probably noticed is that some of the The 2nd thing that you are the smaller boxes are divided into 8 sections.
+This is because it takes smaller boxes are divided into 8 sections.
+This is because it takes smaller boxes are divided the same sized area as one control and sized area as one control areas and control areas are divided to the same sized area as one control areas are divided to the same sized area as one control areas are divided to the same sized area as one control areas are divided to the same sized area as one control areas are divided to the same sized area as one control areas are divided to the same sized area as one control areas are divided to the same sized area. and the text mode.
+There is another major difference, in that the in the text mode.
+There is are different.
+Instead of starting at the RAM locations themselves are different.
 Instead of starting at 1024, we now start at 8192.
-Location 8192 is the location that controls the area that the single dot at the top of the 'A' is in.
-There are 40 RAM locations across the top of the screen, the same as in the text mode.
+Location 8192 is the location that controls the area that the single dot at the top of the 'A' is in There are 40 RAM locations across the top of the screen, the same as in the text mode.
 However, each one controls only the top 1/8 of each box.